Get insider access

 Low-Frequency Extension

-The bass accuracy is fantastic.
-Throughout the region, the headphones output a neutral low end without significant exaggeration.
+The frequency response follows our target curve fantastically in the bass range.
+Throughout the region, the headphones output a neutral low end without significant exaggeration from our target.
 As a result, your music sounds as intended by the producer; these headphones are capable of full-bodied rumble, thump, boom, and punch when the music is mixed for that.
 These headphones reproduce the bass of all kinds of audio sources remarkably.

 Sound